BlockScript/BlockScript-GUI/README.md

 ## License

-TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
+BlockScript's modifications to Turbowarp are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.

-The following is the original license for scratch-gui, which we are required to retain.
+The following is the original license for Scratch's scratch-gui, which we are required to retain.
 This is NOT the license of this project.

 ```
 Copyright (c) 2016, Massachusetts Institute of Technology